risk-first/website/Process-Risk.md

 ## Evolution Of Process

 Writing software and designing processes are often overlapping activities.
-Often, we build processes when we are writing software.
+Often we build processes when we are writing software.
 Since designing a process is an activity like any other on a project, you can expect that the Risk-First explanation for why we do this is _risk management_.

 Processes arise because of a desire to mitigate risk.
-When whole organisations follow that desire independently, we end up in an evolutionary or gradient-descent style scenario of risk reduction (as we will see below).
+When whole organisations follow that desire independently, they end up following an evolutionary or gradient-descent approach to risk reduction (as we will see below).

 Here, we are going to look at how a [Business Process](https://en.wikipedia.org/wiki/Business_process) might mature within an organisation.